Download our free SNMP White Paper. Featuring SNMP Expert Marshall DenHartog.

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-A Trap might tell you that a managed device is overheating, for example.
+An SNMP Trap message might tell you that a managed device is overheating, for example.
+This makes SNMP Trap messages helpful for immediate alerting.
 Trap messages are the main form of communication between SNMP monitoring tools - an SNMP Agent and an SNMP Manager.

 As you'll recall, SNMP is one possible protocol that managers and agents can use to communicate.